Coder-85/GLSnake/README.md

 ```
 5. Now you can run the game!

-N.B: There might be some issues while building using Visual Studio build tools(only in Release mode).
-However I was successful in building using nmake.
-So, I recommend you to use nmake if you are using Visual Studio.

 ## Precompiled Binaries
-Precompiled binaries for windows(x64) can be found in the Releases page.
+Precompiled binaries for Windows(x64) can be found in the Releases page.